Alex Bregman Preview, Player Props: Astros vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 14th in the league.

-- The Red Sox's 4.38 team ERA ranks 18th among all MLB pitching staffs.
+- The Red Sox's 4.37 team ERA ranks 18th among all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (166 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (167 total, 1.3 per game).

-- The right-hander last appeared on Friday, June 16 against the New York Yankees, when he threw four innings, allowing one earned run while giving up four hits.
+- His most recent appearance was on Thursday against the Washington Nationals, when the left-hander went 4 1/3 innings, surrendering two earned runs while allowing two hits.

-- In 13 games this season, the 27-year-old has a 5.05 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .243 to opposing batters.
+- The 34-year-old has a 4.50 ERA and 10.7 strikeouts per nine innings across 13 games this season, while allowing a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.